karnakvt/CollectedWriting/07 2 months later.md

 Clara smiled softly, her hand lifting from his cheek, "It will... you saw how I was a few nights after..."

-He thought back to a moment, finding Clara in a clearing by herself.
-A tear-streaked face as her blones creaked and crackled from eldritch energy.
+He thought back to a moment soon after the explosion, finding Clara in a clearing by herself.
+A tear-streaked face as her bones creaked and crackled from eldritch energy.
 She'd been casting eldritch blast at a tree over and over again, as if that tree were the devil itself.
 The bark on the outside of it crackled to black ash as the wood stubbornly stood tall.
-She said later that she lost count how many times she'd slammed her blast into it, casting the cantrip over five hundred times.
+She said later that she lost count how many times she'd slammed her blast into it, casting the cantrip until her fingers burned.

 "How are you dealing with it?" he asked in the present.

 Clara tucked her chin down.
 The question was deep, and it made her ruminate for a moment. "...maybe because I was already angry.
 About the stupid sea elf trial."
 Her eyes searched the ground between them for the answer as her head lowered.
 "I was angry at myself, and the world, and everything... and it didn't really help anyone.
-And when I saw everyone in pain..." she looked back up at him, her thought cut in the mniddle,  "... it still doesn't feel real... does it?"
+And when I saw everyone in pain..." she looked back up at him, her thought cut in the middle,  "... it still doesn't feel real... does it?"
 Marcus shook his head in agreement.
 Clara continued, "... anyway.
 If I want to be angry, I know who to be angry at," she looked him in the eye, "No man is responsible for this... for any of this.
 No man except for Ben Goldbleed."
 She reached out to take his hands, holding them softly in her own, "And if I want to smile, and want to feel love and warmth and happiness, then I know who to smile at," her smile crept slowly across her face.
 "My friends.
 The wardens of Masacoll."

 After a moment, Marcus nodded softly, and soon found himself embracing the small girl.
 "Maybe I'll learn how to smile again too..."